dastjan/tuqana/README.md

 1. Custom price alerts;
 2. Insider trading alerts;
-3. Discounted cash flow analysis;
+3. Discounted cash flow analysis (!);
-4. Discriptive statistics;
+4. Discriptive statistics analysis;
+5. Markowitz portfolio analysis (!);
-5. Press release alerts;
+6. Press release alerts;
-6. Alerts when intraday price deviates 1.5 times standarddeviation from the average;
+7. Alerts when intraday price deviates 1.5 times standarddeviation from the average;
-7. Alerts when intraday volume deviates 1.5 times standarddeviation from the average;
+8. Alerts when intraday volume deviates 1.5 times standarddeviation from the average;
-8. Settings menu where you can set your preferences.
+9. Settings menu where you can set your preferences.

 ## Usage

-Access the bot via this [link](https://t.me/GiulioPortfolioBot) or search and try to find the ```GiulioPortfolioBot``` on Telegram!
+Access the bot via this [link](https://t.me/GiulioPortfolioBot) or search and try to find the ```GiulioPortfolioBot``` on Telegram.
 You can now interact with the bot!

 ## Availability